Timothy-itayi/Restock-app/restock/proj-context/README.md

 **Trigger**: User starts logging while offline (e.g., in a store).
 **Steps**:
 - User logs products + suppliers as normal
-- Data is saved locally (IndexedDB / AsyncStorage)
+- Data is cached locally with AsyncStorage
-- On reconnect, data syncs with Supabase
+- On reconnect, Convex automatically synchronizes data
-**Outcome**: Seamless logging even when offline; synced when online
+- Real-time updates resume when connection is restored **Outcome**: Seamless logging even when offline; automatic sync with real-time updates

 ### 📂 7.
 History & Reuse Flow
 **Trigger**: User wants to view or repeat a past restock.